 This means money from back home can be paid directly into the same account as your wages from your UK job, if you have one, or from any other source such as online trading activities you carry out, or any UK student loans you might have access to.

-We care about making it easy to manage your money in the UK, and with the option to withdraw cash and make card payments with your MasterCard® debit card, as well as Direct Debit and Faster Payments, the Arro Personal Account keeps all of your money in one place and avoid fees for paying in a foreign currency.
+We care about making it easy to manage your money in the UK, and with the option to withdraw cash and make card payments with your MasterCard® debit card, as well as Direct Debit (not currently available, but it’s coming soon!) and Faster Payments, the Arro Personal Account keeps all of your money in one place and avoid fees for paying in a foreign currency.